bunkeak/my-jekyll-website/index.md

 ## Challenge for 2024

 I realized I did not only find out how to stay relaxed last year but more and more I figured out what I need in order to stay relaxed.
 So what might be missing still.
 To go in that direction, I will need to go into the unknown, try out things that I like and quit those that do not feel good.
 Easier said than done.

+## Challenge for 2025

+After a year of changes in 2024, I would like to solidify conditions that feel calm, support the family, work mates, and friends I care about and evolve in a better version of myself.
+This year is about keeping good habits, changing existing habits if needed and develop in a healthier direction.
+Wish me luck and resilience.